III.A.1 Composition

 III.B.1.a Regular Meetings

 1. The regular meetings of the Faculty Council shall be held eight times a year in accordance with the September through December and February through May Regents meetings.
-Generally, Faculty Council meetings are held the week before Regents meetings, but should there be no Regents meeting in a particular month, a date will be chosen for that month's Faculty Council meeting by the Executive Committee.
-Meetings in January and between May 15 and August 15 shall be held only if specially recommended by the Executive Committee or if called by a majority vote of the Faculty Council.
+Generally, Faculty Council meetings are held the week before Regents meetings but should there be no Regents meeting in a particular month, a date will be chosen for that month's meeting by the Executive Committee.
+Meetings in January and between May 15 and August 15 shall be held only if recommended by the Faculty Council Executive Committee or if called by a majority vote of the Faculty Council.

 III.B.1.b Annual Organizational Meeting

-1. An organizational meeting of the Faculty Council shall be held annually prior to the earliest of the spring commencement exercises.
+1. An organizational meeting of the Faculty Council shall be held annually by the last week of April and prior to the earliest of the spring commencement exercises, typically to coincide with the Faculty Senate meeting.
 This meeting shall consist of current voting members and newly elected members.
-The Faculty Council at this time shall elect officers for the next senate year, in accordance with procedures in section III.C below.
-The Faculty Council shall also establish its schedule of meeting times for the next senate year.
+The Faculty Council at this time shall elect officers for the next Senate year, in accordance with procedures in section III.C below.
+The Faculty Council shall also establish its schedule of meeting times for the next Senate year.

 III.B.1.c Non-Faculty Council Attendees